 Appendix: Where the Data Came From

 I used R’s dlstats package, which makes quick work of gathering counts of monthly downloads of R packages from the Comprehensive R Archive Network (CRAN).
 CRAN consists of sites around the world called “mirrors” from which people can download R packages.
 When starting the download process, R asks you to choose a mirror that is close to your location.
-In the popular RStudio development environment for R, the default mirror is set to their own server, which is actually a worldwide network of mirrors.
+In the popular RStudio development environment for R, the default mirror is set to its own server, which is actually a worldwide network of mirrors.
 Since it’s the default download location in a very popular tool for R, its download data will give us a good idea of the relative popularity of each GUI.
-The absolute popularity will be greater, but to get that data I would have to gather data from all the other servers around the world.
+The absolute popularity will be greater, but to get that data, I would have to gather data from all the other servers worldwide.
 If you have time to do that, please send me the results!